Himel-Sarder/Voting-Assemble-Classifier-Tool/README.md

 - **Advanced Preprocessing**: Add more preprocessing options (e.g., feature selection, outlier removal).
 - **Model Persistence**: Save trained models for future use.
 - **Visualizations**: Add charts and graphs to visualize model performance and predictions.

----

-### Screenshots
-Include screenshots of the application to give users a visual overview.